Skip to main content

 Privacy Policy · Risk Disclaimer · Data Sources

-This page gives general transparency information for the public site.
+This page is a public operational notice.
 It should be updated if your deployment later adds analytics, ad tech, third-party embeds, user accounts, or a consent management platform.